codespree/quantcrypt/README.md

 ## Warning

 This library follows many drafts from IETF.
 Drafts are subject to change as is this library.
 Please use with caution and for testing purposes only.
-This library also depends on undelying cryptographic libraries which may have their own vulnerabilities.
-Please use with caution.
+This library also depends on underlying cryptographic libraries which may have their own vulnerabilities and bugs.
 If you think something needs to be fixed, please open an issue.

 ## Including quantcrypt in your project